JADES: An Abundance of Ultra-Distant T- and Y-Dwarfs in Deep Extragalactic Data: Introduction

-Understanding the selection and properties for these ultra-cool brown dwarfs is especially vital given the current and planned large area surveys: The Dark Energy Survey, SPHEREx, LSST from the Vera Rubin Observatory, and the Nancy Grace Roman Telescope deep and wide area surveys, among others.
-Researchers using data from the Dark Energy Survey announced the discovery of \textit{11,745} L0 to T9 dwarfs selected photometrically \citep{carnerorosell2019}.
-LSST will help characterize substantial populations of cool L-type subdwarfs \citep{lsst2009}, while SphereX will find and characterize $> 40$ T and Y dwarfs \citep{dore2014} across the mission.
+Understanding the selection and properties for these ultra-cool brown dwarfs is especially vital given current and planned large area surveys: The Dark Energy Survey \citep{DES2016}, SPHEREx \citep{bock2026}, LSST from the Vera Rubin Observatory \citep{ivezic2019}, Euclid \citep{euclid2025}, and the Nancy Grace Roman Telescope \citep{akeson2019} deep and wide area surveys, among others.
+Researchers using data from the Dark Energy Survey announced the discovery of \textit{11,745} L0 to T9 dwarfs selected photometrically \citep{carnerorosell2019}. \citet{domingueztagle2025} used EUCLID Data Release 1 observations to discover 11 late L and T dwarfs.
+LSST will help characterize substantial populations of cool L-type subdwarfs \citep{lsst2009}, while SphereX will find and characterize $> 40$ T and Y dwarfs \citep{dore2014} across the mission (see \citet{gagne2026} and \citet{tu2026} for early results).
 The Roman Space Telescope will allow for the discovery of brown dwarfs from data taken as part of the High Latitude Survey which can be used to explore the structure of the Milky Way \citep{holwerda2023}.
 Crucially however, many of these planned surveys will only attain observations at wavelengths short of $2\mu$m, and as the coldest Y dwarfs peak at $4-5\mu$m, observations with JWST/NIRCam and MIRI provide a critical complement to understand the full demographics of the ultra-cool dwarf population.

-This paper serves to expand the search for brown dwarfs across a significantly larger area from \citet[][hereafter \KBD{}]{hainline2024a}, who presented an initial 11 candidate brown dwarfs in GOODS-S, three candidates in GOODS-N, and seven candidates in CEERS selected photometrically from within the first JADES public data release area.
+This paper serves to expand the search for brown dwarfs across a significantly larger area from \citet[][hereafter \KBD{}]{hainline2024a}, who presented an initial 11 candidate brown dwarfs in GOODS-S, three candidates in GOODS-N, and seven candidates in CEERS \citep{bagley2023, ceers_doi} selected photometrically from within the first JADES public data release area.
 These authors fit the photometry for these sources with brown dwarf atmospheric models and presented proper motions for seven sources across the sample which corresponded to transverse velocities from $\sim 30 - 120$ km/s.
 Subsequent JWST/NIRSpec spectroscopic observations of brown dwarfs from the \KBD{} sample have resulted in a number of confirmations, including the source JADES-GS-BD-9 presented in \citet{hainline2024b}.